Relating graph auto-encoders to linear models: Empirical evaluation

 \section{Empirical evaluation}

 In this section, we evaluate the influence of node features and the role of their alignment both for linear and relu encoders.
-By doing so, we consolidate the theory that linear encoders outperform relu encoders.
+We will see that the results support the theory that linear encoders outperform relu encoders.